Zeta Psi: Chapters

-Zeta Psi is modeled after most modern democracies in that they have legislative, judicial, and executive branches of governance.
+Zeta Psi is a democracy and has legislative, judicial, and executive branches of governance.
 Each chapter meeting with due quorum has the authority to act as the legislative organ of the chapter.
 Most chapters run their meetings with parliamentary rules of order.
 The Supreme Council is the chapter's only judicial body.
 It has the authority to rule on almost any matter, and its proceedings are held in camera.
 It is composed of the Phi (president) and Alpha Phi (vice president) and at least three elected members-at-large.

 Elder chapters

 An elder chapter has a similar organizational structure to the active chapter, with Greek-letter officers and a supreme council.
 The elder chapter has the same name as the active chapter but has different organization, powers, and is legally a separate entity.
 Elder chapters are also required to hold annual chapter meetings to serve as a legislative body.

 There are six Greek-letter officers in the elder chapter that act as its executive.